noddde

 Aggregates have a simple routing mechanism: every command carries a targetAggregateId that identifies which instance should handle it.
 Sagas don't have this luxury.
 Events carry domain data, not a "target saga ID" -- and different bounded contexts name their correlation fields differently.
 The Order aggregate calls it orderId, the Payment aggregate calls it referenceId, and the Shipping aggregate calls it customerReference.
 They all refer to the same correlation ID, but each context uses its own naming convention.

-associations: {
+on: {

 },